VxTi/SSH-Browser/README.md

 An application written with ElectronJS and NodeJS.

 To utilize this program, one has to first install all the necessary packages for NodeJS.
+After first installing NodeJS (https://nodejs.org/en/download), one can then install all the packages by running 'npm i' in the root directory of the project.
 Once complete, one can compile the program using 'npm run build_(os)'

 The build files can then be found in 'release-builds'.

 ## How to use the software